Cultivating Intimacy Outside of Sex

 Continue your communication and tell your partner how much they mean to you and what you are grateful for as often as you can.
 Many times, we are so bogged down by the day-to-day that we forget to let our partner know just how much they mean to us.
-Take it past verbal affirmation and write an old-school letter.
+Take it past verbal affirmation; writing an old-school letter is a great way to create intimacy and show love.
 Having something tangible will make it feel extra special.

 Good sex doesn’t always happen naturally but having a foundation of emotional intimacy to fall back on, can lead to better sex while also helping relationships stay strong through all kinds of up and downs.